d-bolshakov/course-managment-api/README.md

 ### DELETE /teachers/:id

 Deleting a teacher profile.
-Available only for the user which the teacher profile is related to.
+Available only for the user with corresponding teacher profile.

 ### GET /teachers/:id/courses